kubedb/docs/docs/guides/redis/backup/kubestash/overview/index.md

 1. At first, a user creates a `Redis` database where the data will be restored or the user can use the same `Redis` database.

-2. Then, she creates a `RestoreSession` custom resource that specifies the target `Redis` database where the backed-up data will be restored. the `Repository` object that points to a `BackupStorage` that holds backend information, and the target `Snapshot`, which will be restored.
+2. Then, he creates a `RestoreSession` custom resource that specifies the target `Redis` database where the backed-up data will be restored. the `Repository` object that points to a `BackupStorage` that holds backend information, and the target `Snapshot`, which will be restored.
 It also specifies the `Addon` info with task to use to restore.

 3. KubeStash operator watches for `RestoreSession` custom resources.